 Tribes are eligible for much of the water funding appropriated by IIJA and IRA.
 Additionally, the laws have set aside dedicated funds to support the climate adaptation of tribal communities.
-Collectively, IIJA and IRA have infused the BIA with an additional \$451 million in funding for the Tribal Climate Resilience program [8].
-IIJA designated \$130 million for Community Relocation efforts and \$86 million for Adaptation Planning [54].
-The following year, IRA gave the program an additional \$225 million and set aside another \$10 million for Fish Hatchery Operations and Maintenance [61].
+Collectively, IIJA and IRA have infused the BIA with an additional \$451 million in funding for tribal climate resilience via their Tribal Community Resilience Annual Awards Program [8].
+IIJA designated \$130 million for Community Relocation efforts and \$86 million for Adaptation Planning [55].
+The following year, IRA gave the program an additional \$225 million and set aside another \$10 million for Fish Hatchery Operations and Maintenance [62].
 The program supersedes Justice40 targets by definition, given that the competitive grant program is open only to Tribal communities, who are disadvantaged communities as defined by the Biden Administration [4].

 The program was established in 2011 but received enormous influxes of funding from IIJA and IRA relative to historical program funding levels (Figure 14).
-Pre-IIJA and IRA, between fiscal years 2011 through 2021, a total of \$74.1 million was awarded by the program, in fluctuating amounts [62].
+Pre-IIJA and IRA, between fiscal years 2011 through 2021, a total of \$74.1 million was awarded by the program, in fluctuating amounts [63].
 IRA funding more than tripled program funding in FY2022, and nearly tripled that again the following two fiscal years.